opea-project/GenAIExamples/comps/llms/text-generation/vllm/ray/README.md

 # VLLM-Ray Endpoint Service

-[Ray](https://docs.ray.io/en/latest/serve/index.html) is an LLM serving solution that makes it easy to deploy and manage a variety of open source LLMs, built on [Ray Serve](https://docs.ray.io/en/latest/serve/index.html), has native support for autoscaling and multi-node deployments, which is easy to use for LLM inference serving on Intel Gaudi2 accelerators.
-The Intel Gaudi2 accelerator supports both training and inference for deep learning models in particular for LLMs.
-Please visit [Habana AI products](<(https://habana.ai/products)>) for more details.
+[Ray](https://docs.ray.io/en/latest/serve/index.html) is an LLM serving solution that makes it easy to deploy and manage a variety of open source LLMs.
+Built on [Ray Serve](https://docs.ray.io/en/latest/serve/index.html) it has native support for autoscaling and multi-node deployments, and is easy to use for LLM inference serving across multiple platforms.

-[vLLM](https://github.com/vllm-project/vllm) is a fast and easy-to-use library for LLM inference and serving, it delivers state-of-the-art serving throughput with a set of advanced features such as PagedAttention, Continuous batching and etc..
-Besides GPUs, vLLM already supported [Intel CPUs](https://www.intel.com/content/www/us/en/products/overview.html) and [Gaudi accelerators](https://habana.ai/products).
+[vLLM](https://github.com/vllm-project/vllm) is a fast and easy-to-use library for LLM inference and serving, it delivers state-of-the-art serving throughput with a set of advanced features such as PagedAttention and Continuous Batching among others.
+Besides GPUs, vLLM supports [Intel CPUs](https://www.intel.com/content/www/us/en/products/overview.html) and [Intel Gaudi accelerators](https://habana.ai/products).

-This guide provides an example on how to launch vLLM with Ray serve endpoint on Gaudi accelerators.
+This guide provides an example on how to launch vLLM with Ray serve endpoint on [Intel Gaudi2 Accelerator](https://www.intel.com/content/www/us/en/products/details/processors/ai-accelerators/gaudi-overview.html).

 ## Set up environment